Undergraduate Teacher Education Pathway (UTEP)

 - Students must have made progress in their primary Arts and Sciences major and completed at least two courses in the subject area they wish to teach

-What prerequisite classes are required for approval to join the School of Education?
+Are prerequisite classes required for approval to join the School of Education?

 How many students are approved to join the major each semester?